Andre-Codes/bereans_blog/_posts/2025-12-09-the-kingdom-they-expected.md

 * on earth
 * in fulfillment of covenant promises

+This expectation does not arise from naïve optimism or cultural fantasy, rather it is the product of centuries of divine faithfulness in which judgment was followed by restoration.

-This expectation forms the backbone of the entire New Testament narrative.
+And this expectation forms the backbone of the entire New Testament narrative.

 ---